What are your child’s strengths? Figuring that out can build the foundation for a productive and joyful life. Learn how to identify and nurture them.

 - When given a choice, what does your child choose?

 - How does she spend her free time?

 - Is she kind to others?
 How does she express this?

 - Does he stay focused on painting or drawing for long periods of time?

 Potential Strengths for Kids with Learning and Attention issues

-Another place to look for clues to potential strength are looking at patterns of strengths often associated with different learning and attention issues.
-Obviously, these traits don’t apply to every kid with learning differences, but consider it as food for thought as you’re exploring your own child’s strengths.
+Another place to look for clues to potential strength is looking at patterns of strengths often associated with different learning and attention issues.
+Obviously, these traits don’t apply to every kid with learning differences but consider it as food for thought as you’re exploring your own child’s strengths.

-Strengths often associated with Dyslexia include strong memory for stories; spatial reasoning; puzzle solving; conversationalist; abstract thinkers; thinking outside the box; critical thinkers; seeing the big picture, problem solving, team oriented, persistence.
+Strengths often associated with Dyslexia include strong memory for stories; spatial reasoning; puzzle solving; conversationalist; abstract thinkers; thinking outside the box; critical thinking; seeing the big picture, problem-solving, team-oriented, and persistence.